 Fortunately, as digital transformation sweeps across all industries, there is an alternative to traditional faxing that is changing how businesses send and receive documents securely: Cloud Faxing.
 It is secure, convenient, and not dependent on a physical machine, so employees can work remotely from home.

 Online faxing increases efficiencies in workflow by eliminating the need for employees to wait by the fax machine, wait for confirmations, or risk compliance regulations by having loose papers on a community machine.
 It also lowers costs, as there is no need to buy toner, paper, or even provide fax maintenance.

 Faxing through the power of the cloud with providers like eFax remains one of the driving forces behind the growth of faxing today.

-To try online faxing or switch to a cloud fax model, sign up for a free trial of eFax today.
+To try online faxing or switch to a cloud fax model, sign up for eFax today.